Rights of Employees

 Protection Against RetaliationThe LAD prohibits employers from retaliating against an employee because she requested a reasonable accommodation.
 That means your employer cannot fire you because you requested or were granted an accommodation.
 It also means your employer cannot demote you, pass you over for a promotion, reassign you to a less desirable job, or harass you because you sought an accommodation for your pregnancy or breast feeding.

-Similarly, whether or not you sought an accommodation, your employer cannot fire, harass, or otherwise discriminate against you because you are pregnant.
+Similarly, whether or not you sought or need an accommodation, your employer cannot fire, harass, or otherwise discriminate against you because you are pregnant.
 Additional information is available on our pregnancy discrimination page.

 Learn More About Your Legal RightsFor additional information, you may be interested in reading one of the following articles from our New Jersey Employment Lawyer Blog: